yringler/yringler.github.io/docs/_posts/2022-05-19-building-an-industrial-pipe-bookshelf.md

 *   _Carpenter Pencils_ – I like drawing a lot of lines on the wall to know what I’m doing.
 *   _6 inch level_

-**_A note about laser levels_**_:_ A laser level casts a straight line, but you want the support pipes to be straight up and down **|**, not a straight, diagonal line on the wall **/** .
+**_A note about laser levels_**_:_ A laser level casts a straight line, but you want the support pipes to be straight up and down **\|**, not a straight, diagonal line on the wall **/** .
 The simple ones have a spirit level attached (bubble in yellow liquid), and you have to manually make sure that the laser is, in fact, level, and pointing straight up to the ceiling.
 A self leveling laser level is more expensive, and really won’t make a noticeable difference when all is said and done, but it takes out some guesswork when you’re making your vertical lines.
 I didn’t use one, but I would have liked to.

-Advertisement

 With a manual laser, there is some wiggle room for you to fiddle with where it’s basically straight up.
 A self leveling laser takes out that variable.
 Less choice makes things easier.
 And if you want the line to be a little bit diagonal, I think most laser levels allow you to set the line a bit off.